ar-rana/Chat-App/README.md

 ## What I Learned 🙂

-During this project I learned and implemented bidirectional communication in websockets using Socket.io, materialize CSS and Routers in express.
-I also learned state management across components using `createcontext` in React.
+During this project I learned and implemented bidirectional communication in websockets using Socket.io, materialize CSS and Routers in express, state management across components using `createcontext` in React.
+I also learnt User Authntication through browser cookies and jwt tokens.